Beach Renourishment - Surfside, Florida

-The next public and informational Beach Renourishment Community Meeting will be held on Thursday, June 6, 2019 at 6:00 pm in the Town Hall Commission Chambers.
-The previous meeting, held on Wednesday, February 13, was hosted by the U.S. Army Corps of Engineers and Miami-Dade County.
-The U.S Army Corps of Engineers shared a presentation and also answered questions from the attendees.
-Please find the presentation here: Miami Dade County, Beach Renourishment Project Presentation
+The latest Community Meeting on Beach Renourishment, hosted by the U.S. Army Corps of Engineers and Miami-Dade County, took place on Thursday, June 6, 2019 in the Town Hall Commission Chambers.
+The U.S Army Corps of Engineers shared a presentation and also answered questions from attendees.
+Please find the presentation with the latest information to date about the project here: Miami Dade County, Beach Renourishment Project Presentation

-You can also watch the February meeting in its entirety here: Community Meeting on Beach Renourishment (Video)
+.
+You can also watch this meeting in its entirety here: Community Meeting on Beach Renourishment (Video)

 Beach Renourishment Project rendering